masammons/website/team/_posts/2020-01-01-lauren-merchant.md

 position: Undergraduate
 handle: lmerchant
 email: lmerchant@albany.edu
-image: /images/nuc.jpg
+image: /images/team/flashman.png
-alumni: false
+alumni: true
 ---

-Lauren is a sophomore Biology major and member of the Honors College.
-She'll be doing research in the lab as part of her Honors thesis.
+Lauren was a Biology major and member of the Honors College.
+She graduated in the Spring of 2021.